 - Start Blogging!
 That’s the fun part, right?

 So, I’m going to go a little bit further in-depth into all of these steps.
+Oh yeah, want to find out how much it’ll cost to start a new website?
+Check out our full post on the subject.

 Step 1 – Selecting and Purchasing a Domain Name